 Improved models boasting new features hit the market every year, so wanting to upgrade your current vehicle is normal.
 However, there are some risks that come with selling a car with outstanding finance.

-· You need to make sure the balance has been closed before you sell.
+· You need to make sure the balance has been closed before selling a financed car.
 If you sell your car before checking that the finance has been settled, you could be committing fraud.
 Check with the finance company that all debt has been settled before selling.

-· You may have fees to pay for paying the contract off early.
+· You may have fees to pay if you settle the contract early.

 · A car’s value will depreciate quickly first, then ease off, but monthly payments will be based on an average.
-Because the value of the car can change, you could end up in negative equity, where the amount you need to pay off to sell the vehicle is more than the car is worth.
+Because the value of the car can change, you could end up in negative equity, where the amount you still need to pay off is more than the car is worth.

 Can you swap finance from one car to another?

-You can trade your vehicle in for a new model when you have finance on a car but the finance on the previous vehicle must be settled.
-You will need to contact the finance provider and ask for the settlement figure.
+You can trade your vehicle in for a new model even if your existing car is on finance, but the finance on the previous vehicle must first be settled.
+You will need to contact your finance provider and ask for the settlement figure.
 Zuto can provide assistance if you want to change your car with outstanding finance.

 What to do if you have a car on finance and can’t afford it

-Car finance plans can span over five years or more, and circumstances can change a lot in that time.
-If you find yourself struggling to make the repayments, you should get into contact with the lender directly.
+Car finance plans can sometimes span over five years, and it’s not unusual for personal and financial circumstances to change a lot in that time.
+If you find yourself unable to afford finance repayments, you should get in contact with your lender directly.

-Remember that if you have HP or PCP, you can get voluntary termination if you have paid off half of the total balance.
-Missing payments can have a serious effect on your credit score, so if you are struggling, seek help and advice.
+Remember that if you have HP or PCP, you can get voluntary termination if you’ve paid off half of the total balance.
+Missing payments can have a serious effect on your credit score, though, so if you are struggling, seek further help and advice.